kacpertopol/slideRuleForCooking/README.md

 ![step 1](./step1.jpg)

 2) Look up 9/4 on the interior scale.
 The red line points to 450 on the main scale.
    You can mark this with the arrow on the exterior scale.
+This is your result, you need 450 grams of butter:

 ![step 2](./step2.jpg)